 “In my working life I learnt very quickly that you need to be able to relate to people,” explains Roger.
 “Personal relationships make the world work.”

 Cost is important to Roger.
 Although he doesn’t want to give a large chunk of his pension to his provider, he is happy to pay to have his pension investments managed in the best way to reflect his investor profile, risk appetite and retirement goals.

 Of course, another option was to use an investment platform and manage his investment portfolio himself.

 “I didn’t feel qualified,” Roger explains.
 “I lacked the confidence and knew I’d have to do a lot of research myself.
 Wherever you go, uncertainties in the world will be the same.
 It comes down to what you want to spend your time on.”

 Instead, Roger gets to spend his time with his family, volunteer in his local community and play badminton, safe in the knowledge that he’s getting cost-efficient investment advice and experts are managing his pension on his behalf.

-He doesn’t mind that he won’t earn any money from building his local community hub, it will be rewarding in other ways.
+He doesn’t mind that he won’t earn any money from playing his part in building his local community hub, it will be rewarding in other ways.
 The project will take three-four years to complete, but by the end he hopes to have built a financially sustainable venue that will seat 200 people, giving all generations in his Crediton town a place to call their own.

 How he uses the Moneyfarm Pension